ishiyan/Mbng/README.md

 Server Side Rendering on the fly as new request comes in.
 This will require node server when you deploy the project.
-So you cannot deploy it on GitHubPages.
+So you cannot deploy it on `GitHub Pages`.

 Add the following to `angular.json` before `scripts`: